prometheus-operator/prometheus-operator/README.md

 ## Prerequisites

-Version `>=0.2.0` of the Prometheus Operator requires a Kubernetes cluster of version `>=1.5.0`.
+Version `>=0.18.0` of the Prometheus Operator requires a Kubernetes cluster of version `>=1.8.0`.
 If you are just starting out with the Prometheus Operator, it is highly recommended to use the latest version.

+If you have an older version of Kubernetes and the Prometheus Operator running, we recommend upgrading Kubernetes first and then the Prometheus Operator.

 If you have previously used pre-1.5.0 releases of Kubernetes with the `0.1.0` version of the Prometheus Operator, see the [migration](#migration) section.